Discovering Physics Laws of Dynamical Systems via Invariant Function Learning: Disentanglement of Invariant Function

 {\begin{theorem}[Invariant function learning principle] Given the causal graph in Fig.~\ref{fig:causal_graph}, and the predicted function random variable $\hat{\rf}_c=h_{\theta_c}(\rmX_p)$, it follows that the true invariant function random variable $\rf_c$ can be inferred from $h_{\theta^*_c}(\rmX_p)$, where the optimal solution $\theta^*_c$ is obtained through the following optimization:

-where $I(\cdot;\cdot)$ is mutual information that measures the information overlap between the predicted invariant function random variable $h_{\theta_c}(\rmX_p)$ and the true full-dynamics function random variable $\rf$. \end{theorem}} The proof in Appx.~\ref{proof:invariant_function_learning_principle} shows that the optimal solution is both necessary and sufficient to identify the true invariant function variable available.
+where $I(\cdot;\cdot)$ is mutual information that measures the information overlap between the predicted invariant function random variable $h_{\theta_c}(\rmX_p)$ and the true full-dynamics function random variable $\rf$. \end{theorem}} The proof in Appx.~\ref{proof:invariant_function_learning_principle} shows that the optimal solution is both necessary and sufficient to identify the true invariant function variable available\footnote{In the theorem, we consider any possible function $h$ under our causal assumption instead of a specific neural network realization.}.
 Therefore, Thm.~\ref{thm:invariant_function_learning_principle} establish guarantees and conditions for the function output $\hat{\rf}_c$ of the hypernetwork to be the invariant function $\rf_c$, fulfilling the goal of the IFL task.